 In the photo, the United is at point A. Some of its torpedoes missed, passing the Italian ship.
 Their wakes are visible, leaving the photo's frame at D. Some torpedoes, however, struck the freighter (B).
 The ship apparently lost control of its rudder and began steaming erratically before finally sinking at C. In the meantime, an Italian airplane attempted to sink the submarine, dropping a bomb and setting off an explosion at E.

-Socha notes that the battle photo reveals a distinctive circular wave pattern surrounding the point of impact at E: The separation between wavefronts increases with distance from the explosion.
+Socha noted that the battle photo reveals a distinctive circular wave pattern surrounding the point of impact at E: The separation between wavefronts increases with distance from the explosion.
 This observation suggests that the outer waves, with longer wavelengths, traveled away from the impact point faster than did the inner waves, with shorter wavelengths.
 The dependence of wave speed on wavelength is known as dispersion.

 In contrast, ripples created by raindrops falling on the surface of a shallow pool show the opposite effect.
 In this case, longer wavelengths travel more slowly than do shorter wavelengths, so the pattern is reversed.